-We are an architecture and design publisher with a broad, inclusive, and highly idiosyncratic vision of what constitutes both.
-We excel at publishing books that defy easy categorization.
-Our eclectic list—from architectural monographs and graphic design briefs to ephemera collections and maps as art—might best be described as visual culture.
+We are an architecture, art, design, and illustrated trade publisher with a broad, inclusive, and highly idiosyncratic vision.
+We excel at publishing books and products that defy easy categorization.
+Our eclectic list—from architectural monographs and graphic design briefs to books of maps as art and stationery sets—might best be described as visual culture.

 5. Where can I buy your books?